Own your identity layer

 Authorizer vs hosted identity platforms

-Teams evaluating Clerk, Auth0, or WorkOS (and teams considering self-hosted IAM like Keycloak) often want hosted dashboards, enterprise SSO marketplaces, and batteries-included UI.
+Hosted identity platforms give you dashboards, enterprise SSO marketplaces, and batteries-included UI—in exchange for running your most sensitive infrastructure on someone else's servers and paying a per-seat auth tax as you grow.
 Authorizer is a different tradeoff: open source and self-hosted so authentication runs where you run your product—and user records stay in your database.

 High-level comparison of Authorizer with typical hosted identity vendors

-DeploymentSelf-hosted on your cloud or VPC; you operate the serviceHosted SaaS (Clerk, Auth0); WorkOS is API-first hosted with enterprise features
+DeploymentSelf-hosted on your cloud or VPC; you operate the serviceHosted SaaS you don't run; identity lives on vendor infrastructure

 Data & residencyUser directory lives in your database (SQL, NoSQL, graph)Typically vendor-managed user stores and dashboards

-Pricing modelOpen source; pay for infra, not per-seat auth taxUsage/seat/connection-based SaaS pricing at scale
+Pricing modelOpen source; pay for infra, not per-seat auth taxUsage/seat/connection-based pricing that scales against you

-Enterprise SSO (SAML/OIDC IdPs)Core OAuth2/OIDC server; extend for your SSO needsWorkOS & Auth0 excel at multi-IdP SSO; Clerk adds org/B2B patterns
+Enterprise SSO (SAML/OIDC IdPs)Core OAuth2/OIDC server; extend for your SSO needsMature multi-IdP SSO marketplaces and B2B org patterns

 Best whenYou need ownership, compliance-friendly data location, or deep backend controlYou want zero ops and fastest time-to-market on hosted identity